 Yes, we do send confirmation of all book award entries received physically into our office.
 If you have not received a confirmation email within two weeks of the expected arrival date, please feel free to contact us to ensure your book has arrived safely.

 Will I be notified if my book is an award recipient?

 Yes, see our timeline for award announcement dates.
 All award entrants will be notified of the finalist list as soon as it becomes public. --When final awards and levels are named, a notice will be sent to all award entrants.

 Is it OK for me to use Literary Classics Book Award images and logos on my website to promote my Seal of Approval, Literary Classics Book Award, or Top Honors Book Award?

-Yes, by all means, please feel free to use any logos to promote your book as an award winning book or seal of approval book through Literary Classics.
+Yes, by all means, please feel free to use any logos which correspond wiith your award level to promote your book as an honoree through Literary Classics.
 You may download book award seal images from our media/press page.
 Or you may contact us for additional images